0xAX/linux-insides/Initialization/linux-initialization-1.md

 	movq	%rax, %cr3
 ```

-In the next step we check that CPU supports [NX](http://en.wikipedia.org/wiki/NX_bit) bit with:
+In the next step we check that the CPU supports [NX](http://en.wikipedia.org/wiki/NX_bit) bit with:

 ```assembly
 	movl	$0x80000001, %eax